ggarciagrau/learning-cplusplus/readme.md

 Another library to do the same is `stdlib.h` with the instruction `system("pause")`.

+`unistd.h` contains the function `sleep` to stop the execution for a certain seconds.

 ## Native functions

 `rand` is for generating random numbers.